kvrivas854/palmetto-weather/README.md

 ```
 ### 2. Build the Docker Containers

-To build the application containers, navigate to the folder containing the `docker-compose.yml` file and run:
+To build the application containers, navigate to the palmetto-weather-container folder containing the `docker-compose.yml` file and run:

 ```bash
 docker-compose build